Jirka-Mayer/BachelorThesis/thesis-text.md

 # Music Representation

     - Inspirováno Primusem, ale drobné změny
     - proč agnostic a ne semantic
         - menší abeceda, jednodušší generátor mashcima
     - míň ukecaný než u primusu, aby se dalo lépe anotovat ručně - vizuelní podobnost
     - symetrické - pozice 0 je uprostřed
     - Co se generuje vs. co lze anotovat
     - Pitch information
     - Attachments
     - Jak lze rozšířit do budoucna (dynamika, akordy) ... tohle ale spíš do závěru tady jen odkaz

+---

+This chaptes explores how the music is represented within this thesis.
+It looks at the encodings devised for the PrIMuS dataset and how they have been modified to produce our Mashcima music encoding.
+Then we explore how this encoding can be used for annotating datasets and how it can be extended in the future.

+All the encodings explored in this chapter are made for a model that produces a sequence of tokens.
+An encoding then defines a specific set of tokens and describes how they map onto the musical symbols.
+In the context of a neural network with a CTC loss function, we take all the tokens of an encoding and represent them as the individual classifier classes.
+How the tokens get indexed and how the blank symbol is represented is considered an implementation detail of the neural network and is not covered in the encoding specification.

+We can provide a simple overview of the terms used in this chapter:
+**Token** is a single item of the output sequence produced by a model.
+**Vocabulary** is the set of all tokens in an encoding.
+**Encoding** is a scheme for mapping musical staves onto a sequence of tokens.

 ## PrIMuS agnostic encoding